demisto/content-docs/docs/concepts/demisto-sdk.md

 ## General CLI Usage

-Running SDK commands from the CLI by following this basic structure:
+Run SDK commands from the CLI by following this basic structure:
 ```buildoutcfg
 demisto-sdk <command_name> <command_arguments>
 ```